 The City is also home to Hyde School, a residential independent preparatory school, nationally known for its character education and family programs.
 Its spectacular campus surrounds the mansion of John S. Hyde.
 Bowdoin College, founded in 1794, is ten minutes away in Brunswick.
 The alma mater of Nathaniel Hawthorne, poet Henry Wadsworth Longfellow, Civil War hero General Joshua Chamberlain, and President Franklin Pierce, Bowdoin offers extensive educational and cultural opportunities to the surrounding area, including Senior College.
 In addition, every summer Brunswick hosts the world-famous Bowdoin International Music Festival and the superb Equity theater company, Maine State Music Theater.
 Arts and music organizations abound in the mid-coast area.

-Excellent health care is provided by one area hospital.
+Excellent health care is provided by an area hospital.
 Mid Coast Medical Center is housed in a new campus finished in 2001, and is located between Bath and Brunswick and also is affiliated with Maine Medical Center in Portland.

 Bath is home to a wide variety of faiths.
 There is a Church of the New Jerusalem (a Swedenborgian group) based in an historic Greek Revival building, one of the oldest Jewish congregations in the state, and churches representing most of the traditional Christian denominations.